alash3al/sqler/README.md

 // create a macro/endpoint called "_boot",
 // this macro is private "used within other macros"
 // because it starts with "_".
+// this rule only used within `RESTful` context.
 _boot {
     // the query we want to execute exec = <<SQL